The averaging period used for the following assessment was 1981-2010.

 April was overall another rather warm month, and was the fifth month in a row with UK average temperatures above average.
 The start and end of the month were rather unsettled, although pressure did build towards the middle of the month and most parts of England and Wales saw some fine weather between the 8th and the 19th with rainfall largely confined to north-west Scotland.
 During the last ten days, showers, thundery at times, affected mainly southern areas, with some localised downpours in places.

-A maximum temperature of 22.0 °C was recorded at Aviemore (Inverness-shire) on the 28th.
+A maximum temperature of 23.1 °C was recorded at Inverailort (Highland) on the 21st.
 A minimum temperature of -5.2 °C was recorded at Aboyne (Aberdeenshire) on the 20th.
-In the 24 hours ending at 0900 GMT on the 10th, 46.0 mm of rain fell at Achfary (Sutherland).
+In the 24 hours ending at 0900 GMT on the 6th, 98.8 mm of rain fell at Ennerdale, Black Sail (Cumbria).
 A wind gust of 67 mph was recorded at Capel Curig (Gwynedd) on the 6th.

 Although there were spells of fine early-spring weather, there were also a few cases of dense fog at the beginning and end of the month.
 This caused minor travel disruption on roads and delays to flights at airports across the country.
 Heavy rain affected some areas during the last three days of the month, but despite some incidences of lightning there were no major impacts.